mdowns1999/data_structures_presentation/2-sets.md

 ##  How to Manipulate Sets and Efficeny of Sets
 Sets can sometimes be interesting to manipulate.
 For example, you cannot replace a specifc value directly in a set like you could a list.
 Instead, you would have to remove the specific item, then add it in.
 So lets take a look at how to manipluate sets in different ways in the table below:

-Set Operation   |   Code Syntax      | Effincency
+Set Operation   |   Code Syntax      | Efficiency
 ----------------|--------------------|-----------
 add( )          | set1.add(value)    | O(1)
 remove( )       | set1.remove(value) | O(1)